Make your own personalized Disney shirts that are totally unique and cheap! A roundup of cute Disney shirt ideas and free Disney SVG files.

 Plus it makes packing for a Disney vacation so much easier.
 I would love to make one shirt per day of a trip sometime!
 Then all I would have to pack is shorts or pants.

 I asked some of my favorite bloggers to share their Disney shirt ideas and tutorials to give you a bunch of inspiration for making your own custom Disney shirts and some come with free Disney SVG files.
-Plus I have a new Disney inspired free cut file for too!
+Plus I have a new Disney inspired free cut file for you too (find it at the bottom of the post!)

 But first, let’s talk about how you can actually make your own Disney family vacation t-shirts.